timescale/docs.timescale.com-content/tutorials.md

 ### Integrating with Prometheus

-- **[Visualize Prometheus long-term metrics using Grafana][prometheus-grafana]**: Build visualizations in Grafana to obtain insight into your long-term Prometheus metrics stored in TimescaleDB.
 - **[Setup a Prometheus endpoint to monitor Timescale Cloud][prometheus-tsc-endpoint]**: Configure Prometheus to collect monitoring data about your Timescale Cloud instance.
-- **[Prometheus adapter][]**: Integrate TimescaleDB with Prometheus monitoring for scalability and SQL powers.
 - **[Monitoring Django with Prometheus][monitor-django-prometheus]**:
 Learn how to monitor your Django application using Prometheus.